delfick/gpglib2/README.rst

 ChangeLog
 ---------

+0.5.0 - TBD
+  * Update to hatchling
+  * Now supports python 3.8 to 3.12
+  * Changed to MIT license

 0.4.0 - 6 December 2020
   * gpglib2 now only supports python3.6 and above
   * Formatting and linting with black and pylama